J-Cristian/ML-Course-/README.md

 # ML-Course-

-These are my notes for this online course I signed up for.
+These are my notes for this online course I signed up for through Udemy.